scala/scala3/docs/docs/reference/witnesses/discussion.md

  3. The design presented here, but with `implicit` instead of `witness` as the modifier for parameters.
 This is closer to the status quo, but migration presents problems: At what point will an `implicit` modifier stop having the old meaning and acquire the new one?
 Using `witness` instead of `implicit` solves that problem because old and new styles can coexist and it is always clear which is which.
  4. Don't split the meanings of implicitly passed parameters and witness parameters.
 Use prefix ‘.’ as a syntax for both meanings together.
-This is more concise and relieves the programmer from needing to choose which combination of functionality is desired.
+This is more concise and relieves the programmer from having to choose which combination of functionality is desired.
 On the other hand, this does not support some use patterns such as MacWire style dependency injection.
 Also, the prefix ‘.’ syntax is maybe a bit too inconspicuous at the parameter definition site, even though it works very well at the